 Encouraging your employees to spend more time together outside of the workplace will help them to build friendships and be more comfortable approaching each other if and when they need something.
 This doesn’t just increase their happiness levels, but will improve their and ability to work together on various tasks and projects when they’re back in the office.

-Sergei Brovkin at Collectiver Consulting says: “Monetary incentives and perks have only a limited short-term impact – if any.
+Sergei Brovkin at Collective Consulting says: “Monetary incentives and perks have only a limited short-term impact – if any.
 What makes employees productive is the alignment of their personal values with the goals of the team and the purpose of the company.
 To gauge the alignment and to visualize the individual values for my client, I use a simple questionnaire that is a good team-building tool called Collectiver Q7.
 It takes a minute to answer the 7 questions – but it opens a team discussion that helps a lot to engage the team.
 And it is fun too!”

 Helping good causes is also something your employees can do together to strengthen their relationships.
 Helen Andrew from Spare Harvest says: “The way we work today is causing loneliness and now workplaces need to be part of the solution.
-We help business with a solution that engages their workplace to connect with each other while making a positive social and environmental impact.
+We help businesses with a solution that engages their workplace to connect with each other while making a positive social and environmental impact.

 “Through our Business Partnership Program, businesses are embedding Spare Harvest into the workplace so their staff can connect with each other and share what they have spare in their kitchens and gardens.
 We add a touch of ‘personal’ into the workplace; we are the conversation spark for employees to share personal stories, exchanging what they have spare and making a difference.
 These meaningful connections encourage staff to stay connected and engage with each other, regardless of department or title.
 It creates intangible goodwill that strengthens the workplace culture, improves overall well-being, and enhances productivity.”

 Boats Group, a leading internet provider for the recreational boating industry based in Miami, Florida, is one company that is reaping the benefits of helping charitable causes.
 As their CEO, Sam Fulton, explains: “At Boats Group, empowering your employees to give back to their communities boosts morale and productivity.
-Since January 2019, our employees have completed 1,254 hours of community service as part of their paid work day!”
+Since January 2019, our employees have completed 1,254 hours of community service as part of their paid workday!”

 Faster internet connection

 Nothing slows down productivity levels like a slow or unreliable internet connection.
-Though changing or upgrading your current internet service or provider can cause a degree of disruption at any time of the year, doing so in the summer can keep this to a minimum by planning for it to be done when staff are out of the office on a team building day or a number of them are on holiday.
+Though changing or upgrading your current internet service or provider can cause a degree of disruption at any time of the year, doing so in the summer can keep this to a minimum by planning for it to be done when staff are out of the office on a team-building day or a number of them are on holiday.

 There are a number of high speed internet connectivity options to choose from, including MPLS, Fiber, Ethernet and Broadband.
 You can easily find the best option for your business by comparing each type with TelcoCompare.